Saluki vs Saint Bernard: Complete Comparison (2026)

 Health and Lifespan Comparison

 Saluki has a typical lifespan of 10-17 years, while Saint Bernard lives approximately 8-10 years.
 Health profiles differ significantly between these dogs.
-Saluki is predisposed to Cardiac Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Saint Bernard faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Saluki is predisposed to Cardiac Conditions, additional hereditary conditions including allergies and age-related changes, with associated veterinary costs for monitoring and treatment.
+Saint Bernard faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+While the counts of documented predispositions are similar, the conditions and management approaches are meaningfully different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health